Final-Capstone-Elite-Group/RentUrTechFrontend/README.md

 ## Acknowledgments

 - Thank you to all our peers who helped us out through this wonderful journey at Microverse. 🌥️

+### Web Design

+The [template](https://www.behance.net/gallery/26425031/Vespa-Responsive-Redesign) style guidelines such as the layout distribution, color and selected fonts for the whole project were designed by [Murat Korkmaz](https://www.behance.net/muratk) on Behance.

+Check Murat's page for more amazing GUI and Graphic designs!

 ## 📝 License

 This project is [MIT](./MIT.md) licensed.